NASA WorldWind Europa Challenge

 Click here for the 2016 Climax in Trento

 The Europa Challenge is a world challenge, guided by Europe's INSPIRE Directive.
 We challenge you to bring the world closer together through urban management solutions that YOU build and share with every other city!
 The Europa Challenge asks the world's *best and brightest* to develop solutions serving your local community needs that challenge every other city to do the same!
 And benefit each other with the results.

-Almost every city needs the same data management tools as every other city.
-How can we help cities work together to be more sustainable, more livable and more resilient?
+Almost every city needs the same data management ^tools^ as every other city.
+How can we help cities work together to be more sustainable and more livable?
 If cities were able to share their solutions with each other, this would multiply their investment by the number of cities participating.
-Each city could develop different functionalities and then 'share' these with each other, massively increasing our planet's collective productivity.
+Each city could develop different functionalities and then 'share' these results with each other, massively increasing our planet's collective productivity.

-Simply build a great application that serves some aspect of the OpenCitySmart design and uses NASA's open source virtual globe technology, WebWorldWind.
-Whether you win or not, you will advance a platform that allows every city to win!
+Your challenge, simply build a great application that serves some aspect of the OpenCitySmart design and uses NASA's open source virtual globe technology, WebWorldWind.
+By doing this you will advance a platform that allows every city to win!
 This challenge is open to all on our home planet.
-See the 2015 Projects, 2014 Projects and 2013 Projects.
-China had top teams these past two years, and Italy every year!
-A USA High School team from Alaska won First Place in 2015!
-You too can be one of the top teams and take home the NASA Europa Challenge crystal bull!

 How to win?